-Ward/s Settlement/Areas Status Quo Potential Solution (s) 1 Luckhoff There is a lack of functional Waste Water Treatment Works There is a need to refurbishment 2 Ratanang Thereisachallengeofsewerpipeline(household-connectionandmain-pipeline)asa result of the size-diameterandconstructionofmanholein 40mmwith110mmforhouseholdconnectionand40mmwith160mmfor

-waterborne maintenance

-toilets of VIPs
+Ward/s Settlement/Areas Status Quo Potential Solution (s) 1 Luckhoff There is a lack of functional Waste Water Treatment Works There is a need to refurbishment and appoint a dedicated Process Controller who will be in charge of the operations of WWTW daily.
+However, the Municipality need to prioritise permanent security personnel in the WWTW to avoid vandalism 2 Ratanang There is a challenge of sewer pipeline (household-connection and main-pipeline) as a result of the size-diameter and construction of manhole in the entire area to reduce sewer spillages There is a need to replace 40mm with 110mm for household connection and 40mm with 160mm for the main pipeline 3 & 6 Bolokanang The WWTW is not fully functional, and there is a need for refurbishment and a lack of personnel (Both security and a dedicated Process Controller.
+There is a need to replace all the dilapidated toiles.
+VIP toilets need to be refurbished to meet the standard of waterborne toilets There is a need to refurbish WWTW and the appointment of a Process Controller and Security personnel.
+Funding allocated by MIG for the refurbishment of the WWTW in this coming financial year 2022/23.
+Service Provider appointed for the supply of chemicals and maintenance of VIPs

-4 & 5 Ditlhake toiletsof VIPs• There is a need for the refurbishmentThe Municipality need to appoint a security of 4 sewer company 24/7 pump stationsof 4 sewer pump stationscompany 24/7 to safeguard the municipal area.within the municipal area.municipal assets.However, the managed to refurbish three pump stationsa need to refurbish pump stations(3) of the pump stationspump stations and refurbish the necessary compliance requirements.However, these pump stations were vandalised in less than two months.NBI Water and Sanitation Master-plans are developed with assistance from DBSA to address
+4 & 5 Ditlhake There is a need for the refurbishment of 4 sewer pump stations within the area.
+However, the Municipality managed to refurbish three (3) of the pump stations in the area.
+However, these pump stations were vandalised in less than two months.
+The Municipality need to appoint a security company 24/7 to safeguard the municipal assets.
+In addition, there is a need to refurbish vandalised pump stations and refurbish WWTW to meet the necessary compliance requirements.
+NB!
+Water and Sanitation Master-plans are developed with assistance from DBSA to address this problem.
+3 Phambili There is no proper provision of essential services since the area is not yet formalised to qualify for these significant services.
+However, the Municipality is engaging relevant authorities to address the matter.
+In addition, other means of supply of water tanks to the community are taking place.
+That the area should be formalised in order render essential services without any destructions

-this problem.

-3 Phambili • There is no That the area proper should be

-provision of formalised in

-essential order render

-services since essential

-the area is not services without

-yet formalised any destructions

-to qualify for

-these

-significant

-services.

-However, the

-Municipality is

-engaging

-relevant

-authorities to

-address the

-matter.
-In

-addition, other

-means of

-supply of

-water tanks to

-the

-community

-are taking

-place.

-• ROAD INFRASTRUCTURE STATUS QUO
+ROAD INFRASTRUCTURE STATUS QUO